South Korean children navigate rocky road to K-pop stardom

 BEEN THERE, DONE THAT

 Jang Ha-jin made it to S.M.
-Entertainment's coveted training program a decade ago after winning a talent contest.
+Entertainment's coveted training programme a decade ago after winning a talent contest.

 She stuck to a seven-day regimen for nearly three years, before giving it all up to return to a more sedate life.